top of page

 Fig.2.
 Daphne pontica in Goderdzi Pass (Georgia).
 Photos by Krzysztof Ziarnek, Kenraiz 2016

-Morphological Comparison
+Morphological and Phenological Comparison

-Mouterde's (1970) Description of Daphne libanotica:
+Mouterde's (1970) Description of Daphne libanotica

 (Pl.
 CCXLIX, n.
 1). — Bushy subshrub, 30-60 cm high.
 Upper branches leafy, reddish-brown (rouge-brun), very glabrous (très glabres).
 Leaves subcoriaceous (somewhat leathery), very glabrous, persistent, paler beneath (plus pâles en dessous), obovate-lanceolate (obovées-lancéolées), wedge-shaped at the base (en coin à la base), subsessile, 5 to 9 cm long, 1 to 2 cm wide.
 Floral peduncles axillary, puberulent (finely hairy), simple, 1-3 cm long, furnished at their base with short ovate-orbicular bracts measuring 2-4 mm, bearing 5 to 10 flowers at the apex.
 Flowers puberulent on both surfaces, pale yellowish-white (blanc-jaunâtre pâle), borne on a short pedicel, somewhat elongating after anthesis.
 Perianth lobes linear, acute, 2-4 mm, twice shorter than the cylindrical tube.
 Berry ovate, 6-8 mm, black.